Son of God (Christianity): Theological development

-Through the centuries, the theological development of the concept of Son of God has interacted with other Christological elements such as pre-existence of Christ, Son of man, the hypostatic union, etc. For instance, in Johannine "Christology from above" which begins with the pre-existence of Christ, Jesus did not become Son of God through the virgin birth, he was always the Son of God.
+Through the centuries, the theological development of the concept of the Son of God has engaged with other Christological elements, including pre-existence of Christ, son of man, the hypostatic union, and related doctrines.
+For instance, in Johannine "Christology from above" which begins with the pre-existence of Christ, Jesus did not become Son of God through the virgin birth, he was always the Son of God.
 The term Son of God is also found as a small fragment along with other Dead Sea Scrolls, numbered as 4Q246.

 Early Christians developed various view of how Jesus related to God and what role he played in God's plan for salvation.

 By the 2nd century, differences had developed among various Christian groups and to defend the mainstream view in the early Church, Irenaeus introduced the confession: "One Christ only, Jesus the Son of God incarnate for our salvation".
 By referring to incarnation, this professes Jesus as the pre-existing Logos, i.e. the Word.
 It also professes him as both Christ and the only-begotten Son of God.

 To establish a common ground, the Nicene Creed of 325 began with the profession of the Father Almighty and then states belief: